Free shipping Australia-wide on all orders above $200

 What is Psoriasis?

-Psoriasis is a skin condition characterized by the rapid production and shedding of skin cells, leading to thick patches of white, silver, or red skin.
+Psoriasis is a skin condition characterised by the rapid production and shedding of skin cells, leading to thick patches of white, silver, or red skin.
 These patches, known as plaques, cause increased inflammation, itching, and flaking of the skin.
 Psoriasis can vary in size and most commonly appears on the forehead, scalp, knees, elbows, lower back, hands, and feet.

 Although it is not contagious and is an immune-mediated disease, certain triggers can worsen flare-ups, such as extreme climates, stress, dry skin, smoking, and certain medications.
 While psoriasis cannot be cured, its symptoms can be effectively treated to provide long-term relief.